BashSTuff/liveSearcher/README.md

 Uses BASH to check if IPv4 hosts are up

-Mainly created this because I got tried of manually pinging hosts during CTFs, etc. I built this little gadget to help if nmap or otherwise is not available/can't be used.
-Specifically in when deep in segmented networks to look for lateral targets.
+Mainly created this because I got tired of manually pinging hosts during CTFs, etc. I built this little gadget to help if nmap or otherwise is not available/can't be used.
+Specifically when deep in segmented networks to look for lateral targets.

 Users are able to conduct three types of ping recon: